Zoro Homepage

 Hex Finish Nuts

-Hex Finish Nuts are used for fastening to a hex cap screw, socket cap screw, or bolt.
-As the name indicates, these nuts are hex shaped with internal threads and are fastened by using a wrench.
+Hex finish nuts are used for fastening to a hex cap screw, socket cap screw, or bolt.
+As the name indicates, these nuts are hex-shaped with internal threads and are fastened by using a wrench.

 Heavy Hex Nuts